Katie’s Korner

 From the shore alone.

-1. I love your poem!
+1. I love your poem, Ripples!
 You’re a smart and deep thinker!

 I sometimes wonder how I was able to inherit such a wonderful family.